-When I took over as director of IRIS (the Institute for Research and Innovation in Sustainability), I was very concerned with how to improve my skill set for effective leadership and management.
+In 2006, when I took over as director of York University's Institute for Research and Innovation in Sustainability (IRIS), I was very concerned with how to improve my skill set for effective leadership and management.

 In many ways, my experience as a sustainability researcher from 2006-14 was as much about observing and learning from other senior people's often botched attempts at leadership and management, as about my own daily attempts to get out of bed and be an effective institution-builder for IRIS, York University, and the broader research and learning sustainability community.